Sports massage for spring training recovery

 How should I schedule a session around hard workouts?

 Many people prefer lighter work within a day or two before a demanding session and more focused work after harder training days.
-If youre experimenting, start conservatively and see how your body responds over the next 24 48 hours.
+If you're experimenting, start conservatively and see how your body responds over the next 24 48 hours.

 Is it normal to feel sore afterward?

 Mild tenderness can happen, especially after focused pressure or when an area has been tight for a while.
-It should feel manageable and temporary; if youre concerned about your response, discuss pressure and pacing with your therapist next time.
+It should feel manageable and temporary; if you're concerned about your response, discuss pressure and pacing with your therapist next time.

 What should I tell my therapist before the appointment?